 Watch: Angelino nominated for October Player of the Month

 That appreciation is clearly mutual.
 “Nagelsmann lets me be very creative,” Angelino told Süddeutsche Zeitung.
 “He doesn’t limit me at all, but puts his trust in me and gives me the freedom to make decisions myself.”

 Such innate game intelligence and tactical awareness lends itself to other unquantifiable areas.
 Angelino’s positioning is invariably excellent, pushing forward during the press to squeeze opposition defences, and staying wide when in attack to open up space.

 His sense of timing and anticipation is also superb – after all, how else could the smallest player on the pitch have scored two headers already this season?
-Those goals, against Schalke and Augsburg, form part of the haul of five he has registered in all competitions in 2020/21, with a superb free-kick against Freiburg and an eye-catching brace against Istanbul Basaksehir in the Champions League rounding out his tally so far.
+Those goals, against Schalke and Augsburg, form part of the haul of seven he has registered in all competitions in 2020/21, with a superb free-kick against Freiburg, a strike against Arminia Bielefeld, an eye-catching brace against Istanbul Basaksehir in the Champions League and second-minute drill against Manchester United rounding out his tally so far.